INMAS-Math/INMAS-Math/README.md

+# Our Mission
-INMAS mission is to provide high-quality training and internship experiences that broaden career opportunities for students in the Mathematical Sciences.
+INMAS is to provide high-quality training and internship experiences that broaden career opportunities for students in the Mathematical Sciences.

 This program is supported by NSF.